mxjp/rvx/docs/reference/views/index.md

 	});
 	```

+!!! warning
+	The `self` parameter is the view that is currently being created.

+	Before the boundary is initialized, `first`, `last` and `parent` may return `undefined` and using anything else will result in undefined behavior.

 Most of the view implementations provided by rvx are returned from component functions like in the example below:

 === "JSX"